Nordgaren/Elden-Ring-Debug-Tool/README.md

 * [Visual C++ Redistributable x64 Packages for Visual Studio 2013](https://www.microsoft.com/en-gb/download/details.aspx?id=40784)

 ## How To Use
-* Launch Elden Ring with the Seamless Coop mod installed
+* Launch Elden Ring and get on one of your characters
 * Launch Elden Ring Debug Tool.
-* Item Spawning is only available while a character is loaded
 * Go to "Settings" and select "Spawn Untradeable"
 * Go to "Inventory" tab.
 You can select a category and search for the item that way, or you can check "Search All" by the search bar and search for the item that way.
 * Select an item in the listbox and hit create on the item you want to spawn.
 The "Ash" combobox will only be avaiable on weapons that can equip ashes.